davidwdraper/EFFV2/SOP1.md

 No models, no schemas, no leaked shapes.
 The DTO is the only source of truth, and persistence just moves opaque JSON in/out via dto.toJson() / DtoClass.fromJson().

-Always provide ADR docs and downloadable .md files
+Always provide ADR docs as downloadable .md files